When and How Much to Imagine:

 Results on MMSI

-we further apply our method to another visual spatial reasoning benchmark, MMSI-Bench, and observe consistent improvements across MLLMs, highlighting the generalizability of our approach.
+We further apply AVIC to MMSI-Bench and observe consistent improvements across MLLMs, highlighting the generalizability of adaptive imagination beyond SAT-Real.

 Results on R2R